fossas/spectrometer/docs/strategies/gradle.md

 ## Discovery

 This strategy discovers analysis targets by looking for files in the folder being analyzed whose names start with `build.gradle`.
-This matches both `build.gradle` as well as `build.gradle.kts` and build files in other Gradle-supported languages (`build.gradle.*`).
+This matches both `build.gradle` as well as `build.gradle.kts` and Gradle build scripts in other Gradle-supported languages (`build.gradle.*`).

 It then executes `gradle projects` in the directory where the build file is found to get a list of subprojects for this Gradle build.
 These subprojects are used to create the analysis targets for this Gradle build.

-If there are no subprojects, a analysis target is created that analyzes the root project.
+If there are no subprojects, an analysis target is created that analyzes the root project.
 Otherwise, a set of analysis targets is created: one for each Gradle subproject.

 ## Tactics

 ### Tactic selection

-This strategy selects tactics by trying them in preference order and using the results of the first tactic that succeeds.
+This strategy selects tactics by trying them in preference order and uses the results of the first tactic to succeed.

 The order of tactics for this strategy is: